gini/gini-ios/Documentation/source/Installation.md

 pod "Gini/Documents"
 ```

-Additionally, in case that you want to use the certificate pinning in the library, add the following below `Gini/DocumentsAPI`:
+Additionally, in case that you want to use the certificate pinning in the library, add the following line below `pod "Gini/Documents"`:
 ```ruby
 pod "Gini/Pinning"
 ```